Deniz-Koseoglu/ClimMap_Toolkit/README.md

 The ClimMap Toolkit contains the following functions as of v0.9.1 (11/06/2020):
 1. `clim_download` automatically downloads files from various HTTP, THREDDS, or FTP repositories according to the chosen temporal range (month and/or year) and desired variables.
 2. `clim_summary` extracts data from downloaded NetCDF4 or HDF files, with or without further calculations (mean, SD, summed/aggregated climatologies, and/or anomalies).
-3. `clim_plot` visualises the data created with `clim_summary` (or that from any suitable .csv file).
-Please **note** that this function is a **Work In Progress (WIP)**.
-4. `clim_region` spatially aggregates extracted/summarised data from any .csv via ESRI shapefiles.
+3. `clim_region` spatially aggregates extracted/summarised data from any .csv via ESRI shapefiles.
-5. `clim_locate` determines values of extracted/summarised satellite data at any number of point locations.
+4. `clim_locate` determines values of extracted/summarised satellite data at any number of point locations.
-6. `clim_cphyto` calculates phytoplankton biomass from particulate backscattering coefficient (b<sub>bp</sub>) data according to linear calibrations of [Behrenfeld et al., (2005)](https://doi.org/10.1029/2004GB002299), [Graff et al. (2016)](https://doi.org/10.3354/meps11539), or any custom linear regression function.
+5. `clim_cphyto` calculates phytoplankton biomass from particulate backscattering coefficient (b<sub>bp</sub>) data according to linear calibrations of [Behrenfeld et al., (2005)](https://doi.org/10.1029/2004GB002299), [Graff et al. (2016)](https://doi.org/10.3354/meps11539), or any custom linear regression function.
-7. `clim_day` calculates theoretical day length as a function of latitude and day of year according to [Kirk et al., 2010](https://doi.org/10.1017/CBO9781139168212) and based on the C implementation [here](http://orca.science.oregonstate.edu/faq01.php).
+6. `clim_day` calculates theoretical day length as a function of latitude and day of year according to [Kirk et al., 2010](https://doi.org/10.1017/CBO9781139168212) and based on the C implementation [here](http://orca.science.oregonstate.edu/faq01.php).
-8. `clim_divrate` models phytoplankton division/growth rates from satellite and model data according to [Behrenfeld et al. (2005)](https://doi.org/10.1029/2004GB002299) and/or [Behrenfeld et al. (2016](https://doi.org/10.1038/NCLIMATE2838), [2017)](https://doi.org/10.1038/NGEO2861).
+7. `clim_divrate` models phytoplankton division/growth rates from satellite and model data according to [Behrenfeld et al. (2005)](https://doi.org/10.1029/2004GB002299) and/or [Behrenfeld et al. (2016](https://doi.org/10.1038/NCLIMATE2838), [2017)](https://doi.org/10.1038/NGEO2861).
-9. `clim_btrack` calculates a record of relative change from a time series (e.g. daily/8-daily chlorophyll concentration or phytoplankton biomass) using various methods ([Behrenfeld et al., 2017](https://doi.org/10.1038/NGEO2861); [McKibben et al., 2012](https://doi.org/10.1029/2012JC008114)).
+8. `clim_btrack` calculates a record of relative change from a time series (e.g. daily/8-daily chlorophyll concentration or phytoplankton biomass) using various methods ([Behrenfeld et al., 2017](https://doi.org/10.1038/NGEO2861); [McKibben et al., 2012](https://doi.org/10.1029/2012JC008114)).
-10. `clim_bloom` detects bloom start/end dates, duration ([Hopkins et al., 2015](https://doi.org/10.1002/2014GB004919)), intensity, magnitude ([Friedland et al., 2018](https://doi.org/10.1111/geb.12717)), and relative contribution to the summed timeseries.
+9. `clim_bloom` detects bloom start/end dates, duration ([Hopkins et al., 2015](https://doi.org/10.1002/2014GB004919)), intensity, magnitude ([Friedland et al., 2018](https://doi.org/10.1111/geb.12717)), and relative contribution to the summed timeseries.
 Works best with daily chlorophyll concentration timeseries characterised by a pronounced spring bloom peak (e.g. in the Barents Sea and other Arctic shelf areas).
-11. `clim_melt` calculates Inner and Outer Melt Season Length (MSL) from the melt season [NOAA data](https://neptune.gsfc.nasa.gov/uploads/files/melt_update_2019.zip) as outlined by [Stroeve et al. (2014)](https://doi.org/10.1002/2013GL058951).
+10. `clim_melt` calculates Inner and Outer Melt Season Length (MSL) from the melt season [NOAA data](https://neptune.gsfc.nasa.gov/uploads/files/melt_update_2019.zip) as outlined by [Stroeve et al. (2014)](https://doi.org/10.1002/2013GL058951).
-12. `clim_trend` derives the slope (absolute or percentage) of a least-squares trend from timeseries data (e.g. interannual or daily Sea Ice Concentration, SIC) and optionally calculates the significance (*p*-value) and standard error of the regression.
+11. `clim_trend` derives the slope (absolute or percentage) of a least-squares trend from timeseries data (e.g. interannual or daily Sea Ice Concentration, SIC) and optionally calculates the significance (*p*-value) and standard error of the regression.
-13. `clim_ndate` converts dates within filenames from a yyyy-mm-dd to a yyyy-day_of_year format for compatibility with `clim_summary`.
+12. `clim_ndate` converts dates within filenames from a yyyy-mm-dd to a yyyy-day_of_year format for compatibility with `clim_summary`.
-14. `multMerge` is a helper function that merges all .csv files from a given directory by column(s).
+13. `multMerge` is a helper function that merges all .csv files from a given directory by column(s).
 This is an extension of [this function](https://rdrr.io/github/HFBrowning/EnvEpi/man/multMerge.html) based on the [work](https://www.r-bloggers.com/merging-multiple-data-files-into-one-data-frame/) of Tony Cookson.

 Other auxiliary functions not used separately include `is.even`, `is.odd`, `get_free_ram`, and `showMemoryUse`.